A Single-Loop Bilevel Deep Learning Method for Optimal Control of Obstacle Problems: Introduction

 To solve the resulting stochastic bilevel optimization problem, we develop a Single-Loop Stochastic First-Order Bilevel Algorithm (S2-FOBA), which enables efficient training of the NNs and offers several significant advantages.
 First, it does not require the lower-level singleton assumption, which is often violated because the NN-parameterized lower-level problem is highly nonconvex.
 Second, S2-FOBA is inherently stochastic; it approximates the integrals in $\mathcal{J}$ and $\mathcal{E}$ via Monte Carlo sampling using mini-batches at each iteration, which accelerates training and mitigates overfitting to a fixed set of collocation points.
 Additionally, S2-FOBA operates with a single-loop structure and only requires first-order gradient information, making it computationally and memory-efficient.
 Finally, the convergence for S2-FOBA is analyzed under mild assumptions, which guarantees the training process is numerically stable.
 In contrast, the method in~\cite{hao2022bi} does not include a convergence analysis and provides only an error estimate in a deterministic setting, which does not apply to practical stochastic settings.
 Moreover, its validity requires the strong convexity of the lower-level problem, a restrictive assumption, and it requires solving a large linear system at each control update, resulting in higher computational cost.

 The proposed bilevel deep learning method preserves the intrinsic bilevel structure of \eqref{general control}, rather than formulating the problem as a weighted combination of the upper- and lower-level objectives.
 Crucially, such weighted formulations neglect the strict hierarchical dependence of the state $y$ on the control $u$.
 Hence, the computed solutions are often physically inconsistent and highly sensitive to the choice of weighting parameters, see section \ref{se:experiments} for the numerical demonstrations.
 Compared with classical numerical methods, the proposed method does not require repeatedly solving discretized PDE-related subproblems.
 Moreover, it is mesh-free and therefore applicable to problems modeled in high-dimensional or complex domains.
 Owing to these properties, the method applies to multiple optimal control settings and extends naturally to optimal control of general elliptic variational inequalities (EVIs), as demonstrated in section \ref{se:extension}.

-Extensive numerical experiments validate that the method achieves satisfactory accuracy, robust constraint enforcement, and favorable performance compared with existing deep learning approaches.
-We also include numerical comparisons with the widely used discretization-based active-set method \cite{hintermuller2008active}.
+Extensive numerical experiments are presented to evaluate the proposed method.
+In addition to standard two-dimensional benchmark examples, the numerical study includes a five-dimensional example and a problem posed on a complex domain, demonstrating the scalability and geometric flexibility of the framework.
+Comparisons with the widely used discretization-based active-set method \cite{hintermuller2008active} are also included.
+The results show that the proposed method achieves satisfactory accuracy, robust constraint enforcement, and favorable performance relative to existing deep learning approaches.